omermustekiin/University_and_Courses/README.md

 # Content

+* #### ADVANCED_DATA_BASE_SQL

-* ADVANCED_DATA_BASE_SQL: This section includes the topics that we have covered in the 15-week Advanced Database education by the University and the basic and advanced level SQL commands and topics that we learned using Oracle DB.
+This section includes the topics that we have covered in the 15-week Advanced Database education by the University and the basic and advanced level SQL commands and topics that we learned using Oracle DB.

 * CRYPTHOLOGY: This section includes the topics that we covered in the 15-week Crypthology lesson by the University.